Skip to Content

 Recent restaurant upgrades and tenant buildouts completed as part of Pittsburgh International Airport’s new terminal development in 2025.

-Shannon Construction’s work within Penn Center East began under the property’s former ownership and has continued to evolve in partnership with M&J Wilkow through decades of tenant improvements, renovations, and redevelopment projects across the campus.
+Shannon Construction’s work within Penn Center East began decades ago under the original property developer, Soffer Organization.
+Our involvement continued with LG Realty Partners, and now with current management, M&J Wilkow.
+These relationships have led to ongoing tenant improvements, renovations, and redevelopment projects across the campus.

 Then